leila4793/ImageProcessing/README.md

-Here's a more detailed version of your README:

----

 # Mastering OpenCV with Python

 This repository contains the code examples from the book **Mastering OpenCV with Python: Use NumPy, Scikit, TensorFlow, and Matplotlib to Learn Advanced Algorithms for Machine Learning** (2023, Orange Education Pvt Ltd, AVA™).
 The code is designed to help you master computer vision and image processing techniques using Python, building on fundamental algorithms and exploring their applications in real-world scenarios.